-This refers to IT capabilities that consist of a "mutually reinforcing system of competencies and practices that enable greater business value generation per IT dollar" (Aral & Weill, 2007).
-IT capabilities in this sense refer to an Organization's: a) Human capital skills, i.e. the technical or business skills of individuals or groups that work in the Organisation and actively manage or accomplish various tasks e.g. IT skills of employees at all levels or senior and middle management skills championing of IT initiatives in the various business units. b) Practices, i.e. those referring to recurring sets of activities or routines that serve both as a means of accomplishing organizational tasks and as a mechanism for storing and accessing knowledge about the most effective ways to accomplish specific tasks. c) Intensity of IT use for communication.
-This refers to the intensity of IT use for both internal as well as external electronic communication (e.g. e-mail, intranets, wireless devices, etc.). d) Degree of digitization.
-This is the degree to which both internal and external transactions are performed electronically for key functions such as purchasing, sales, etc. Internet capability, i.e. the degree to which firms employ internet architectures in sales force management, employee performance measurement, training and post-sales customer support, and so on.
+9 See for example (Aral & Weill, 2007)

+- a) Human capital skills, i.e. the technical or business skills of individuals or groups that work in the Organisation and actively manage or accomplish various tasks e.g. IT skills of employees at all levels or senior and middle management skills championing of IT initiatives in the various business units. - b) Practices, i.e. those referring to recurring sets of activities or routines that serve both as a means of accomplishing organizational tasks and as a mechanism for storing and accessing knowledge about the most effective ways to accomplish specific tasks. - c) Intensity of IT use for communication.
+This refers to the intensity of IT use for both internal as well as external electronic communication (e.g. e-mail, intranets, wireless devices, etc.). - d) Degree of digitization.
+This is the degree to which both internal and external transactions are performed electronically for key functions such as purchasing, sales, etc.

+Internet capability, i.e. the degree to which firms employ internet architectures in sales force management, employee performance measurement, training and post-sales customer support, and so on.

-Figure 1: Schematic representation of the interactive way to define IT business value under economic austerity environments
+Figure 1: Schematic representation of the interactive way to define IT business value under economic austerity environments e) Operational Performance

-292 Coming now to the "external" factors of the framework shown in Figure ??, we note:
+Coming now to the "external" factors of the framework shown in Figure 1, we note: